Garden Grove

 Is the dining scene good?

 Strong for Vietnamese, Chinese, and Southeast Asian food.
-Brodard Chateau, Pho Y #1, and Thanh Huong are well-known destinations.
+Brodard Chateau is a well-known Vietnamese destination.
 Western dining options are more limited.

 How does Garden Grove compare to Santa Ana?